Independent store owners need to know about retail and digital disruption

 Any of those already on the brink, say analysts could see their turnaround efforts cut off.

-“We think COVID-19 poses the largest problems for companies with US brick & mortar exposure, low EBIT margins, and high debt.”
+“We think the pandemic poses the largest problems for companies with US brick & mortar exposure, low EBIT margins, and high debt.”

 UBS analysts led by Jay Sole in an email, adding that independent specialty stores and department stores are especially at risk, but less so off-price stores.